Ex Astris Scientia

 Q: Why are you so keen on finding errors and inconsistencies?

 A: I never want to create the impression that the responsible people are doing bad job.
-I am aware that tight schedules, lack of budget, unexpected changes and the necessary coordination of many involved people sometimes inevitably lead to compromises, improvisation and continuity errors - many of which most fans don't even notice.
+I am aware that tight schedules, lack of budget, unexpected script changes and the necessary coordination of many involved people sometimes inevitably lead to compromises, to improvisation and ultimately to continuity errors - many of which most fans don't even notice.
 So even if everyone in the staff does their very best (and I'm sure they usually do), it can't be 100% perfect, but only 99% or so.
 The Making of Star Trek by Stephen Whitfield is highly recommended reading in this regard.
 So it's not my general impression, let alone a preconception that Star Trek is flawed.
 On the contrary, if I didn't honor the great work of the production staff, I could hardly be a fan of the show.
-Only a few things like the consciously asinine turbolift scene in "Star Trek V" really annoy me.
+Only few things such as the moronic rollercoaster sequences inside the USS Discovery and inside the Discovery-Enterprise anger me because they were willfully screwed up.

 A: I wouldn't say that the secondary publications are generally wrong and everything stated there should be doubted.
 Some inaccurate ship schematics in the Fact Files and silly technical specs in the DS9TM are no reason that these publications are flawed on the whole.
 On the contrary, they are mostly well-researched and should be on every fan's bookshelf.
-Reading my site might create the impression that I criticize everything, but that's because I simply don't want to reproduce their content, so I pick the errors and try to correct them.
+Reading my site might create the impression that I find fault with everything, but that's because I don't want to reproduce their content, so I pick the errors and try to correct them.
 Concerning their reliability and plausibility there are differences between the publications, though.
 I would wish every reference manual were as well-crafted as the TNG Technical Manual.

 Q: Your own ship designs are fanciless and boring, and they look unrealistic and cheap.